cyberdelia/signals/README.md

 ## Installation

-The package is available on JCenter, using Gradle:
+The package is available in Github, using Gradle:

 ```
 implementation("com.lapanthere:signals:0.4.0")